-Almost all hostels are self-catering, a select few may provide food, but these are few and far between.
+Almost all hostels are self-catering, and a select few may provide food, but these are few and far between.
 The size of the kitchen depends on the size of the hostel.
 So a big hostel means a big kitchen and vice versa.

 All kitchens are self-sufficient, so you have to clean up after yourself and keep the area tidy for other guests.
-Although, this doesn’t always happen, it’s just basic manners as far as I am concerned.
+Although this doesn’t always happen, it’s just basic manners as far as I am concerned.

 One thing I’ve noticed regardless of the size of the kitchen is that they are very busy around 6 till 8 when people are cooking tea.
 In some cases, you have to wait for a hob to become free before you can cook.